 Shame

 This last one ties closely to guilt.
-We commonly feel shame about getting rid of clutter especially when it relates to items we have been given from loved ones that have passed away.
+We commonly feel shame about getting rid of clutter especially when it relates to items we have been gifted from a loved one.
 I can’t tell you the number of clients I have that are left with storage units filled with stuff from deceased parents or other relatives that they have no idea what to do with.

 This is such a hard situation because we want to honor & remember those that we have lost but keeping all of their stuff feels overwhelming.
 Not only can it be overwhelming, but depending on the amount of stuff it can also be financially taxing.